techandpeople/techandpeople.github.io/_pages/home.md

 permalink: /
 ---

-We are an interdisciplinary Human-Computer Interaction research lab at <a href="http://www.lasige.di.fc.ul.pt" target="_blank">LASIGE</a>, [Faculdade de Ciências](http://ciencias.ulisboa.pt) da [Universidade de Lisboa](http://www.ulisboa.pt).
+We are an interdisciplinary Human-Computer Interaction research lab at <a href="http://www.lasige.di.fc.ul.pt" target="_blank">LASIGE</a>, <a href="http://ciencias.ulisboa.pt" target="_blank">Faculdade de Ciências</a> da <a href="http://www.ulisboa.pt" target="_blank">Universidade de Lisboa</a>.
 We design, build, and evaluate interactive technologies that address high value social issues such as accessible computing, pervasive healthcare, and usable privacy.

 <div class="filters">